 Two things which are most important to understand about senses and sensory organs are:

-1. Sensory organs work as transforming filters sit between the "message to meaning" transformations system, our brain and the stuff out there.
+1. Sensory organs work as transforming filters which sit between the "message to meaning" transformations system, our brain and the stuff out there.

 2. The "message to meaning" transformations system completely relies on sensory organs for the information about the stuff that is out there.
 But "message to meaning" transformations system, can choose to completely ignore the messages coming from the sensory organ if it was able to find meaning which matches the message key.
 This means that as soon as the information which comes to our brain is close enough to "Apple tree" meaning, our brain will be satisfied that it has found the meaning of all the messages coming in and will start ignoring them.
 This is when we start recognizing the world instead of seeing it.

-How many pictures are in a rainbow?
+How many colours are in a rainbow?

 None.
 There is no such thing out there as colour.
 Colour is a construct of our "message to meaning" transformations system, our brain and exists only in our mind.
 Depending on the structure of your visual sensory organs as well as your "message to meaning" transformations system, you can "see" anything from one colour to seven colours.
 But the colours you see don't exist out there.
 They exist only in your mind as meaning created from processed information extracted from messages built from data perceived by sensory organs from the changes in the stuff out there.